vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/config.md

 For full GFM syntax, see [GFM](https://github.github.com/gfm/).

-We are not 100% supporting it to be honestly, we only supply it’s syntax including footnote, tasklists, code highlight, image mark and so on.
+We are not 100% supporting it to be honestly, we only supply it’s syntax including footnote, tasklist, code highlight, image mark and so on.

 Some of the behavior might be different, for example to support Vue syntax, we are not disallowing `<script>` tags.
 But in most situation, the behavior should be same.